JendyJasper/More-Recipes/README.md

-This is the login and signup api for the more-recipes application.
+This is where the controllers, routes, models and migration files that allows a user to post a review are stored